Other Structures Coverage Explained: What Coverage B Protects

 Does homeowners insurance cover a detached garage?

 Yes, a detached garage is one of the most common structures covered under Coverage B. It's protected against covered perils like fire, windstorms, hail, vandalism, and vehicle damage.
 Coverage typically equals 10% of your dwelling coverage, though you can increase this limit if your garage is large or custom-built.
-Note that tools, vehicles, and other belongings stored inside the garage are covered under separate parts of your policy — personal property coverage for items and your auto insurance for vehicles.
+Given that rebuilding a 2-car detached garage costs $30,000 to $50,000 in 2026, many homeowners find the default limit inadequate.

 Is an in-ground swimming pool covered under Coverage B?

-In most standard homeowners policies, yes — an in-ground swimming pool is treated as a detached structure and falls under Coverage B. This means it's covered for damage from perils like falling objects, windstorms, and vandalism.
-However, flooding and earthquake damage are typically excluded, and above-ground pools may be treated differently depending on your insurer.
-Always confirm with your specific policy or agent, as coverage for pools can vary.
+In most standard homeowners policies, yes.
+An in-ground swimming pool is usually treated as a detached structure and falls under Coverage B. This means it's covered for damage from perils like falling objects, windstorms, and vandalism.
+However, flooding and earthquake damage are typically excluded, and some insurers classify permanent pools under Coverage A instead.
+Always confirm with your specific policy or agent, since pool treatment varies by carrier.

 Does Coverage B cover my driveway?